CianciuStyles/CianciuStyles/README.md

 ### 🔍 About me

-- 👨‍💻 Full-Stack Software Engineer at eBay
+- 👨‍💻 Software Engineer at Google
-- 🔙 Previously at Amazon, Ocado Technology
+- 🔙 Previously at eBay, Amazon, Ocado Technology
 - 🎓 Master of Science from Sapienza University of Rome
 - 🇮🇹 Born in Roma, Italy
 - 🇬🇧 Living in London, United Kingdom